GiacomoPatella/makers_app/README.md

 Makers Academy mobile app
 =========================

-A design mockup of a mobile app for Makers Academy.
+A design mockup for a mobile app of Makers Academy.
 This project was my first attempt at using Sketch 2, a professional vector graphics app for Mac.
+All icons, buttons and shapes created with Sketch 2.

 ![Alt Makers Academy mobile app design mockup](https://raw2.github.com/GiacomoPatella/giacomopatella.github.io/master/ma_app_overview.png "Makers Academy mobile app design mockup")